Published on February 4, 2025

 Depositphotos_498251562_L

-Often, weight loss clients will sabotage themselves just as they’re “thisclose” to reaching goal weight.
+In my business, I often see clients sabotage themselves just as they’re “thisclose” to reaching goal weight.

 Why do they do this?